-In our latest webinar, we discussed the impact of the COVID19 virus on the training industry, and ways in which you can look to mitigate some of the impact by offering online learning to your delegates.
-We heard from lots of training providers about how Coronavirus is affecting them right now, and how they are responding to these uncertain times.
+In our latest webinar, we discussed the impact of the COVID-19 virus on the training industry, and ways in which you can look to mitigate some of the impact by offering online learning to your delegates.
+We heard from lots of training providers about how COVID-19 is impact training operations right now, and how they are responding to these uncertain times.

-As a training management software solution that works with hundreds of training companies, accessplanit have witnessed first-hand the impact that the Coronavirus is having on face-to-face training.
+As a training management software solution that works with hundreds of training companies, accessplanit have witnessed first-hand the impact that COVID-19 is having on face-to-face training.
 We’ve been speaking to lots of our customers about the contingency plans they are making to try and keep training options open to their learners, and to combat and reduce the impact on their businesses.
-Our customers have reported that they are already experiencing the following:
+Our customers have reported that they have been experiencing the following:

-- Reductions in face-to-face interactions across most industries – this is impacting in-house courses the most, with a lot of clients deferring places.
+This is impacting in-house courses the most across all industries within the training space, with a lot of clients deferring places.

-Every year, accessplanit runs a Training Industry Survey.
+Every year, accessplanit run a Training Industry Survey allowing training providers to benchmark their business.
 This year, we’ve added the question: ‘Do you feel Coronavirus has impacted your organisation in any way yet or will impact it in the coming year?’.

-Of the 76 submissions so far, 86% of training professionals have said ‘yes’ it has already affected their business.
+Of the hundreds of submissions we've had, 93% of training professionals have said ‘yes’ it has directly affected their business.
 Some are reporting dramatic impact on their bookings, either for the better (An uptake in online bookings), or for the worse (Face-to-face cancellations).

 We’ve had comments from lots of different companies about the affect they’re experiencing, as well as what they are doing to mitigate it.